 Classifications will be published in NZIFF's daily newspaper advertising and displayed at the venues' box offices.
-Children's tickets are available only for films classified G, PG & M. At the time of printing some films had not been rated.
+Children's tickets are available only for films classified G, PG and M.

+At the time of printing some films have not been rated.
 Until they receive a censor rating, they are considered R18 (unless clearly aimed at children) and can only be purchased by and for people aged 18 and over.
 For more information please visit the ticketing and venue information page on our website.
+Please note: ID may be requested for restricted films.